-We collected data from more than 150 homeowners insurance companies to find the best rates in Indiana.
+We analyzed data from more than 150 insurance companies to help you find affordable home insurance in Indiana.

 Homeowners insurance rates in Indiana will vary based on the insurance company you choose.
 Cincinnati Insurance provides the most affordable home insurance in Indiana, at only $932 annually.
 This compares favorably to the state's average cost of $1,395, providing a $463 price break on average policy costs statewide.

 Get a head start on looking for cheap homeowners insurance by reviewing the cheapest Indiana companies, listed below.

 The amount of homeowners coverage you select has an impact on your insurance premiums.
 Homeowners in Indiana who carry $100,000 of dwelling coverage pay an average of $711 per year, while those with dwelling coverage of $400,000 pay around $1,716 per year.